oceanprotocol/docs/data-farming/apys.md

 The yield for one year is **Annual Percentage Yield**, or **APY**.
 APY can be estimated from WPYs.
 Assuming no compounding, `APY = WPY*52`.

-**Costs** include:
+### Costs

+Costs should not be under-estimated.
+Eg if you're only doing Passive DF, and you lock a small amount of OCEAN for a short time, costs may exceed your gross income.

+**Costs include:**
 - Gas fees for transactions (txs) on the various chains.
 Eg veOCEAN, passive DF rewards, and Volume DF rewards are on Ethereum mainnet.
 Predictoor DF is on Sapphire mainnet.
   - Txs include: locking OCEAN, claiming passive rewards, claiming active rewards, and withdrawing rewards.
-- Costs should not be under-estimated.
-Eg if you're only doing Passive DF, and you lock a small amount of OCEAN for a short time, costs may exceed your gross income.
   - To compound returns, these txs need to be repeated.
 The ideal frequency to compound rate is whatever maximizes your yield - which depends on how much OCEAN you've locked, tx fees, etc.
+- Cost of compute hardware to run Predictoors, e.g. on cloud services

 The **[guide to estimate APYs](apys-guide.md)** drills deeper into estimating APYs.